Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Background

 The schedulability analysis further provides the mathematical upper bounds of the worst-case delay (WCD) of the TSN flows in the network.
 For this, Network Calculus (NC) tools~\cite{luxi_tnsm} are widely used both in academia and industry.
 This process is widely known as schedulability analysis or WCD calculation.
 These tools compute upper bounds on delay and jitter, which is particularly crucial for event-triggered (ET) traffic, especially when assessing the impact of interference from co-existing time-triggered (TT) flows.

 Since the worst-case bounds derived from NC can be pessimistic, simulation frameworks such as OMNeT++~\cite{rubi_noms, rubi_ccnc} are often used to complement the analysis.
-These simulations help assess the system's performance under more typical or statistical conditions, providing insights into the practical gap between the theoretical worst-case and observed behavior.
+These simulations help assess the system's performance under statistical conditions, providing insights into the practical gap between the theoretical worst-case and observed behavior.

 Despite their importance, tools such as NC models, TSN-specific scheduling and configuration algorithms are rarely open source, limiting broader adoption and automation.
 Furthermore, all these steps are typically evaluated and optimized individually.
-Moreover, they are inherently complex, requiring domain experts to carefully develop specific algorithms and tools.
+Each of these models are inherently complex, requiring domain experts to carefully develop specific algorithms and tools.